Animal-Assisted Therapy (AAT)

 Animal-Assisted Therapy (AAT) Options

-AAT consists of many different options as there isn’t a one-size-fits-all approach.
-It’s adaptable to each individual and their specific preferences and situations.
+AAT has many different variations, as there isn’t a one-size-fits-all approach.
+It is adaptable to each individual and their specific preferences and situations.
 The flexibility makes it a great addition to any existing treatment programs.
 Some AAT options include: